JeffersonLab/SRO-RTDP/src/utilities/java/pcap-ersap/docs/ERSAP_ORCHESTRATION.md

 In our PCAP processing workflow, packets are processed as follows:

-1. The `PcapSourceService` connects to socket servers and reads packets.
+1. The `PcapSourceEngine` connects to socket servers and reads packets.
-2. The packets are encapsulated in `EngineData` objects and sent to the `PcapProcessorService`.
+2. The packets are encapsulated in `EngineData` objects and sent to the `PcapProcessorEngine`.
-3. The `PcapProcessorService` processes and filters the packets based on protocol and IP address.
+3. The `PcapProcessorEngine` processes and filters the packets based on protocol and IP address.
-4. The processed packets are encapsulated in `EngineData` objects and sent to the `PcapSinkService`.
+4. The processed packets are encapsulated in `EngineData` objects and sent to the `PcapSinkEngine`.
-5. The `PcapSinkService` writes the processed packets to output files.
+5. The `PcapSinkEngine` writes the processed packets to output files.

 ## Error Handling